-If you are burgeoning business or simply interested in the changes likely to occur in 2021, we hope you found this piece interesting.
+If you are a burgeoning business or simply interested in the changes likely to occur in 2021, we hope you found this piece interesting.

-Remember though if you want to compete or simply entertain your family in these changing times, it’s important to have a quality broadband connection, one which you can find at Rural Wi-Fi.
+Remember though if you want to compete or simply entertain your family in these changing times.
+It’s important to have a quality broadband connection, one which you can find at Rural Wi-Fi.